 Smart Computers - Artificial Intelligence

-The central feature of intelligence is the ability to understand what is really going on out there and to respond to events with successful and adaptive behavior.
+The central feature of animal intelligence is the ability to understand what is really going on out there and to respond to events with successful and adaptive behavior.
 Intelligence is built from subsystems that sense, decide, remember and act.
-It is fashionable to speak in terms of "mental abilities" and to list a number of different mental abilities in terms of educational concerns, such as reading, writing, math and music.
+It is fashionable to speak about human intelligence in terms of "mental abilities" and to list a number of different mental abilities in terms of educational concerns, such as reading, writing, math and music.
 The brain is modular with a host of different functions contributing to intelligence.
 We expect and do find different arrangements of mental abilities in different people.
 If you consider the intelligence test of life overall, then you recognize that there is a range of abilities in any human population.

 The brain is the organ of the mind.
 Anatomists have described the brain in terms of our evolutionary path.
 We have old-age, middle-age and new-age parts, each with different properties.
 A neuroscientist, Paul McLean, suggested that the human brain could be viewed as three systems of different ages - an old reptilian brain, a middle (early mammalian) brain, topped off with a new, advanced brain, the neocortex.
 The neocortex allows us to learn, adapt and create new modes of behavior.
 The neocortex has the computer equivalent of random access memory (RAM), allowing the input of new information.
 This new information is used to interpret and adjust the operation of read-only memory (ROM) which is built into old and middle brain modules and cannot be modified.
 New babies are not born with the new brain programs.
-Old programs are built into us and need not be learned.
+Old programs are built in and need not be learned.
 Old programs include some of the most negative qualities – predatory and territorial aggression, anger and fighting, for example.
 Some of our most positive qualities are also innate such as the tendencies to mate, bond and form social units with altruistic features.
 The old brain remains in control of our bodies and our minds.

 A simple calculator that costs a few dollars stores arithmetic algorithms and empowers even illiterate users to do calculations quickly and accurately.
 Problem-oriented hand held devices can be programmed to deploy any number of useful algorithms.
 This means that a small number of engineers, programmers, and experts that contribute algorithms can project their intelligence and knowledge into the world, reaching millions of even billions of people who otherwise would not be able to solve complex problems.
 Applications include communications, navigation, architecture, engineering, music composition, recording, video production, digital animation, business and finance, currency conversion, self-monitoring and self-diagnosis.
 Neither the machines, nor most of the users have the intelligence and knowledge to program the algorithms, but the combination of programmer, machine, and user forms a functional triad that can be reiterated without limitation.

 Popular science fiction postulates that digital computers will become intelligent sentient beings and take over the world.
 Arthur Clark’s Science fiction novel and Stanley Kubrick’s movie version of 2001 were exciting in 1968.
 I was thrilled the sense of motion during the docking of shuttle with the space station, transformed by Strauss’ Blue Danube Waltz.
 The spacecraft in the movie was operated by HAL, the computer.
 HAL represented the possibility of computers developing human-like artificial intelligence.
 In 1968, anything was possible, but with subsequent developments in computer science, we now know that living intelligence is so developed, complex and profound that any success with machine programming is disappointing and rudimentary.
 We now know that real intelligence lies well beyond the ability of present and future digital machines.
 In AI there is more artificial and less intelligence.

 David Stork, a machine intelligence researcher wrote: “Perhaps a dark side of HAL’s legacy is to have fixed an anthropomorphic view of artificial intelligence so firmly in the minds of a generation of researchers… But those idiot savants (AI programs) did not show even the slightest signs of achieving general competence.
 In the subsequent AI winter -- brought on by the end of a military research spree as well as the inevitable collision between venture capitalists and reality – only the mechanical cockroaches survived.“